 Sharing templates across documents

-Users can save and load templates to and from the Cloud Drive for pages, multiple items within a page, visualizations, as well as custom analysis tools.
-See the below for details:
+Users can save and load templates to and from the Cloud Drive for pages, multiple items within a page, visualizations, and custom analysis tools.
+See below for details:

 How to Create and Apply a Visualization Template